paulo-lucero/witcher3todolist/README.md

 # About

 This application is mostly a to-do list for the The Witcher 3: Wild Hunt quests.
+The app is compatible on steam built in overlay web browser.

 The application goals is to avoid or minimize:
   * Overleveling of the game quests by providing a list of unfinished quests that on risk of overleveling based on the inputted level.